hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ### Copying

 Let's use the copy (`cp`) command to make a copy of one of the files in this folder, `Mov10_oe_1.subset.fq`, and call the copied file `Mov10_oe_1.subset-copy.fq`.
-The copy command has the following syntax: `cp  path-to-item-being-copied  path-to-new-copied-item`.
+The copy command has the following syntax:

+`cp  path/to/item-being-copied  path/to/new-copied-item`

 In this case the files are in our current directory, so we just have to specify the name of the file being copied, followed by whatever we want to call the newly copied file.

 ```bash
 $ cp  Mov10_oe_1.subset.fq  Mov10_oe_1.subset-copy.fq